zammad/zammad/.dev/agent_docs/development_workflow.md

 acceptance criteria, and edge cases.
 If the issue is ambiguous, ask the user for clarification rather than guessing.

+**Determine the mode.** If the user supplied `--parent <github_issue_url>`, this is **attach mode**: the task is part of a larger story whose branch and MR already exist.
+Otherwise, this is **standalone mode**: the task gets its own branch and MR. The parent may live in a different repository — parse owner + repo + number from the URL, do not assume same-repo.

+In attach mode, also:

+- Read the parent issue via the GitHub MCP server (it provides context the task issue alone doesn't have).
+- List the parent's sub-issues.
+Note which are already closed, which are in progress, and who is assigned — this prevents stepping on a colleague's work.
+- Confirm the existing branch is already checked out in the current workspace (Conductor creates the workspace from a branch; the branch is on disk before the workflow starts).
+If it is not — abort and ask the user.

 Then determine **which parts of the codebase the issue affects**:

 - Check labels and comments for scope hints (when available).